Dr. Mostafa Elhilali: Urologist was a laser surgery pioneer

 He would make two or three trips a year to Egypt.

-“If there was a urologic meeting in Egypt, he would always go because he mentored and taught a lot of Egyptian doctors, and his brother and my sister still live there,” said his son Mohammed Elhilali, who lives in Montreal.
+“If there was a urologic meeting in Egypt, he would always go because he mentored and taught a lot of Egyptian doctors, and his brother and my sister still live there,” said his son Mohamed Elhilali, who lives in Montreal.
 Other countries where he helped supervise surgery included Kuwait, Sudan and Saudi Arabia.

-Mostafa Mohammed Elhilali was born on Nov.
+Mostafa Mohamed Elhilali was born on Nov.
 3, 1937, in Minia, in southern Egypt.
-His father, Mohammed, was a government official then a businessman.
+His father, Mohamed, was a government official then a businessman.
 His mother, the former Suzanne Israel, converted to Islam when she married and changed her name to Zeinab, though family and friends called her Suzy.

 “I was born and raised in Upper Egypt, where my father worked as a director of income tax offices for southern Egypt.
 Our family is deeply rooted there and I was surrounded by a very politically oriented family of lawyers, landowners, farmers and others who wasted large fortunes.
 I learned a lesson or two from each that forever influenced my decisions in life,” Dr. Elhilali wrote in a biographical note in the Canadian Journal of Urology.